 The message should go directly to the point and in the least possible words.
 Simplify the language to make it more understandable.
 This helps keep the recipient’s attention at bay and retain the message in their head.

 Deliver the message completely.
 Provide all the information necessary that the receiver needs to know.
 State facts and back it up with adequate data to make it more effective.
 An incomplete message can add confusion to the recipient and might get misinterpreted.

 Consider the recipient in delivering the message.
-It should not be disrespectful or offensive in their part.
+It should not be disrespectful or offensive on their part.
 Instead, this should have a positive impact on them.
 Avoid biases and include terms that show respect, such as preferred designation and greetings.

 Skills for effective communication

-Effective communication comes from continuous practice and cultivation.
+Talking with the team or the company’s customers efficiently comes from continuous practice and cultivation.
 An effective communicator usually possesses skills such as: